 Who should watch it: Everyone!
 Especially parents with small children or who are planning to conceive, anyone with known allergies and chemical sensitivities, and I think this will especially resonate with teenagers who may be just getting into the world of personal care products and cosmetics.

-You’ll be inspired to… Take a second look at the products you use every day in your home and start making cleaner choices.
+You’ll be inspired to… Take a second look at the products you use every day in your home and start making different choices that better support health.